Code-Institute-Submissions/madatoo-backyard-plants-ms3_MayResub/README.md

 - how to add plants - each field in Add Plant form is described or intuitive.
 - how to browse plants - that is posibble on All Plants page.
 Here visitors can browse plants afrter choosing some categoty.
 - edit and delete - those features are available from the All-Plants page.
 When user choose the category from search field and hit the serch button, then results of his chooise will be displayed.
 Next she/he needs press button in particular plant to see more info.
 In that view user see the one plant and all available info about this plant and has two buttons to update the plant or return to home page.

+And I am glad, because the all CRUD functionally working fine.

 ### Returning Visitors